-The first three years of a start-up are the most important.
-The start-up is likely to succeed or fail within the first five years.
-To have a successful start-up, it is essential to build a company that is poised for growth while being proactive in its industry.
+The first three years of a start-up are the most important, and the start-up is likely to succeed or fail within the first five years.
+To have a successful start-up, it is essential to build a company poised for growth while being proactive in its industry.

-A start-up is usually started by individual founders or entrepreneurs to search for a repeatable and scalable business model.
+A start-up is usually started by founders or entrepreneurs searching for a repeatable and scalable business model.
 More specifically, a start-up is a newly emerged business venture that aims to develop a viable business model to meet a marketplace need or problem.

-A successful start-up can be defined in many ways, depending on who you are asking.
-Some entrepreneurs’ may feel that unicorn companies are successful start-ups, while others may say that any start-up that dint fail is successful.
+A successful start-up can be defined in many ways, depending on who you ask.
+Some entrepreneurs may feel that unicorn companies are successful start-ups, while others may say that any start-up that dint fail is successful.

 Here are some tips to make your start-up a successful one.